-Getting traditional publicity for a novel can be difficult.
-As book publicists, we have to do double-duty with our creativity to get “real life” media coverage for a make-believe book.
+Getting traditional book publicity for novels can be difficult.
+As book publicists, we need to do double-duty with our creativity to get real-life media coverage for a fictional story.

-If you’re a novelist, you can find a path to traditional book media coverage by asking yourself some questions that might seem simple at first, but when you really dive into them, you’ll uncover some surprising things that can help you with book marketing.
+If you’re a novelist, you can find a path to traditional book publicity by asking yourself four questions.
+They might seem simple at first, but when you really dive into them, you’ll uncover some surprising things that can help you with book marketing.
 The key is turning a made-up story into something real, and newsworthy.
 This opens the doors to media many novelists think only non-fiction books and authors can get.
 You have to find the reality behind your fiction, and then turn it into news.

 - What was the very first thing you thought of when you decided to write your book?
 I mean, the VERY first thing.
 Something prompted the idea for your book.
 Think about it.
 The answer may point you to some real-life motivation to write the book, which can be translated into things such as radio and TV interviews.